-The objective of ensuring that the relevant appointed body will have at its disposal the emergency health response information for all mixtures supplied in its Member State can be ultimately achieved in the following ways:

-- The distributor communicates upstream to their supplier(s) all the relevant information about the distribution step (e.g. country of placement and/or new identifier if one or both are different from the supplier).
+- 7 The objective of ensuring that the relevant appointed body will have at its disposal the - 8 emergency health response information for all mixtures supplied in its Member State can be - 9 ultimately achieved in the following ways: - The distributor communicates upstream to their supplier(s) all the relevant information about the distribution step (e.g. country of placement and/or new identifier if one or both are different from the supplier).
 In this case the supplier has to include this information in their submission to all the relevant Appointed Bodies. - Alternatively, if the distributor does not want to disclose the information upstream, or the original submitter refuses to include the distributor's information in their submission, the distributor will need to make their own submission.
-In this case the submission will include the full set of information required by Annex VIII, including the composition (the distributor will possibly indicate that the mixture composition is made 100% by the mixture purchased from the supplier; if this mixture is identified using a UFI, then this UFI and the information on the mixture should be available to the relevant appointed body; see section 5.3 for more details on information on components)23.

-It is to be noted that importers and downstream users remain responsible for the submission of information under Article 45.
-For actors other than these, orders or penalties can be imposed by virtue of Article 4(10).

-Example 5: Submission made by re-labelling company placing on a new market

-A company in France formulates and intends to sell "Super Wash" on the French market.
-The mixture is classified as hazardous for human health and the formulator has submitted all relevant information to the appointed body in France.

-The company decides to open up markets and to sell the same product in Spain and Germany.
-The company re-labels the product, keeping the brand name "Super Wash", and submits the relevant information to the Spanish and German appointed bodies.
+In this case the submission will include the full set of information required by Annex VIII, including the composition (the distributor will possibly indicate that the mixture composition is made 100% by the mixture purchased from the supplier; if this mixture is identified using a UFI, then this UFI and the information on the mixture should be available to the relevant appointed body; see section 5.3 for more details on information on components). - It is to be noted that importers and downstream users remain responsible for the submission of information under Article 45.
+For actors other than these, orders or penalties can be imposed by virtue of Article 4(10). - 27 Example 5: Submission made by re-labelling company placing on a new market - A company in France formulates and intends to sell "Super Wash" on the French market.
+The mixture is classified as hazardous for human health and the formulator has submitted all relevant information to the appointed body in France. - 32 The company decides to open up markets and to sell the same product in Spain and Germany. - 33 The company re-labels the product, keeping the brand name "Super Wash", and submits the - relevant information to the Spanish and German appointed bodies. - 35 A customer (distributor) in Spain decides to sell this product (with no changes in the - composition) with their own brand "Ultra Clean".
+As the distributor does not want to disclose to - 37 their upstream supplier the fact that they place the same mixture on the market under a - different name, the distributor submits the required information to the Spanish appointed body - 39 themselves.

-23 Note, that currently the ECHA submission portal does not provide the possibility for the distributor to indicate in their submission who is the actual duty holder under Article 45 (i.e. the supplier).
+&lt;sup>25 Note, that currently the ECHA submission portal does not provide the possibility for the distributor to indicate in their submission who is the actual duty holder under Article 45 (i.e. the supplier).
 Communication should happen outside the system.